ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 The following terms are defined in this document:

 Service impact analysis:
-:  A process that uses machine learning to evaluate whether the network service has been impacted by the network incident and map network incident to one or a set of network service, which can reduce massive fault/alarms reporting, speed up troubleshooting, and assure network service performance and availability.
+:  A process that uses algorithmic techniques (e.g., machine learning, automated reasoning, conformance checking, graph traversal, among others) to evaluate whether the network service has been impacted by the network incident and map network incident to one or a set of network service, which can reduce massive fault/alarms reporting, speed up troubleshooting, and assure network service performance and availability.

 Incident management:
 :  Lifecycle management of network incidents, including network incident